vszakats/hb/README.md

 official package managers (e.g. ADS Client).

-Note that Harbour is tuned to use 3rd party **binary** packages in their default, unmodified &ndash; "vanilla" &ndash; install layout created by their official/mainstream install kits.
+Note that Harbour is tuned to use 3rd party **binary** packages in their default, unmodified &mdash; "vanilla" &mdash; install layout created by their official/mainstream install kits.
 If you manually move, rename, delete, add files under the 3rd party packages' root directory, or use a source package, the default Harbour build process (especially Windows implib generation)